 Surviving loved ones of homicide victims are left with a lifetime of grief.
 We offer services that support them and promote their healing.

 When a homicide occurs, the person whose life was taken is not the only victim.
-For each homicide, on average, there are up to 10 surviving loved ones who are also victims.
+For each homicide, on average there are up to 10 surviving loved ones who are also victims.
 We provide comprehensive services that address traumatic loss and complicated grief.
-We train victim support to use victim-centered practices when responding to surviving loved ones of homicide victims.
+We train those who work with victims of crime to use victim-centered practices when responding to surviving loved ones of homicide victims.

 Support Services

-We support families and loved ones after a life is impacted by violence.
+We provide trauma-informed support for families and loved ones of victims after a life is taken or impacted by violence.

 Training